 For a campy beach party, you can include all of the above, but also add any of these Hawaiian icons:

 - Plastic leis

 - Colorful tropical tablecloths, napkins and party goods in paper or vinyl

-Ask your guests to dress in colorful Hawaiian Aloha shirts and straw hats, and welcome them to your Luau with a kiss and a silk, real or plastic flower lei.
+Ask your guests to dress in colorful Hawaiian Aloha shirts and straw hats, and welcome them to your luau with a kiss and a flower lei.

 If you're setting a campy beach party mood as in the Elvis movie Blue Hawaii, raffia grass skirts can add to the hula dancing mood.
 Don't forget to organize a limbo contest!

 Hawaiian Luau Menu